The MIX. Microfinance lending data by country and lending institution.

 World Income Inequality Database.
 From United Nations University.
 Information for over 182 countries on income inequalities at both cross-country and time series levels over the period 1950-2015, with a focus on the period since 1980.

-World Wealth and Income Database.
+World Inequality Database.
 Wealth and income share time series over the long-run for many countries worldwide.
 This is the famous Paris School of Economics (Thoman Pikkety et al and Emmanuel Saez data project.